 Change Your Culture

 Please don’t look at these trainings with a “checkbox” mentality.
 Workplace harassment and discrimination are widespread problems.
-The issue with the “checkbox” mentality is that it doesn’t stop these problems.
-Doing the bare minimum has not prevented inappropriate behavior, such as discrimination because of one’s sexual orientation, race, disability, or age.
+The issue with the checkbox mentality is that it doesn’t stop these problems.
+Doing the bare minimum has not prevented inappropriate behavior, such as discrimination because of one’s sex, race, disability, or age.
 That’s more reason to put good, quality anti-harassment and anti-discrimination training in place.

-Take the necessary steps and comply to avoid legal liabilities.
-Schedule a consultation to learn more.
+Take the necessary steps and comply to avoid legal recourse and liabilities.
+Contact us to learn more.

 Additional Information